Photo / Dan Watson

-Now let me be explicit about something - although I happen to be a professional dancer and choreographer - the movement that takes place in my private restroom session is not graceful or sharp or precise or high caliber.
-I would love to imagine that it's quirky, inspired genius - like Margaret Qualley in that bad ass new Kenzo perfume commercial.
+Now let me be explicit about something - although I happen to be a dance teacher - the movement that takes place in my private restroom session is not graceful or sharp or precise or high caliber.
+I would love to imagine that it's quirky, inspired genius - like Margaret Qualley in that bad ass Kenzo perfume commercial.

 Because after I bobble-popcorn-glitch, I can handle moving around in a public setting where appropriate expression is highly monitored.
 I can handle sitting in the midst of so many beings with so many feelings and so many words that hide so many feelings.

 As an empathic, kinesthetic creature, my instinct is to translate perceptions through my body.
 And though I've just revealed something that will make everyone I know imagine my bobble-head absurdity whenever I excuse myself to use a restroom from now on, I'm certain I am not alone.